plattysoft/PlattyThings/pcf8575/Readme.md

+# PCF8575 GPIO Extension board

-This is a driver for the PCF8575 GPIO Extension board
+This is a driver for the PCF8575 GPIO Extension board (16 pins).
+It is compatible with Android Things DP 8

 ![Image of PCB8575](https://github.com/plattysoft/PlattyThings/blob/master/pcf8575/PCF8575.jpg)

-This driver is compatible with Android Things DP 8

-# Gradle configuration
+## Gradle configuration

 Pending to update to Jcenter, so for now you need to add a custom repository